 Index traders take a look at this one!
 This simple SP500 futures market strategy demonstration was built using Build Alpha’s COT signals.
 I only used the COT signals and did not use any other price, volume or non-price based entry or exit signals.
 This strategy enters whenever the following is true:

-• Nasdaq Commercials Net positioning is 15% or less of open interest
+• Nasdaq Commercials Net positioning 15% or less of open interest

-• Five-Year Note Commercials Net positioning is 15% or less of open interest
+• Five-Year Note Commercials Net positioning 15% or less of open interest

-• AUDUSD Commercials Net positioning is 10% or less of open interest
+• AUDUSD Commercials Net positioning 10% or less of open interest

 The strategy simply exits after one bar.
 Its performance below is from 2007 through 2023 using only one contract per trade.